Kristina01111000/Drws_site/README.md

 For next week:

-Do you like the screenshot of the video that also links to the patreon? yes , do that for all the lessons (including the first lesson)

 we will redirect the QR code page to whatever we want to send it to

-Is the homepage text big enough?
-Is it too big now?
-Make it a little smaller, not as small as it was before Make the slides smaller, less of the page
+Make the slides smaller, less of the page

 ben sent the video link, can't download it